-After getting into a car accident, your biggest concerns are probably the pain from your injuries and how to pay for the costs.
-Medical treatment and vehicle damage are not cheap, even in some minor accidents.
+After getting into a car accident, your biggest concerns are probably your injury pain and how to pay for medical costs.
+Medical expenses and vehicle damage are not cheap, even in minor accidents.
 You might wonder if you can personally sue the at-fault driver for the damages they have caused you.

-While this may be an option, it’s (thankfully) not usually necessary.

-The decision to sue someone after a car accident is not to be made lightly.
-You also typically go through the driver’s insurance company for reimbursement of your costs—not the driver him or herself.
-However, there are situations where your car accident lawyer may recommend a lawsuit.
+While this may be an option, it’s not usually necessary.
+You typically go through the driver’s insurance company for reimbursement of your costs, not the driver individually.
+However, there are situations where your Atlanta car accident lawyer may recommend a lawsuit.

-Situations Wherein You Can Sue Someone Personally
+Situations Wherein You Can Sue Someone Personally for a Car Accident

-Suing the Driver Personally
+Suing the Driver Individually

 Filing an Uninsured Motorist Claim

-Fault and Liability After a Car Accident
+Proving Fault and Liability After a Car Accident

 - If a driver fails in that duty, they have been negligent.

 Laws about liability and negligence will vary by state.
-Since Georgia is a fault state, the at-fault driver is responsible for all costs of the accident they caused.
+Since Georgia is a fault state, the at-fault driver is responsible for all costs of the auto accident they caused.